BenjyWiener/dekrypto-lazy-cpp-tmp/README.md

 Compile the program with your favorite C++20 compliant compiler, and run the program to print out the first solution found.
 Note: You will probably need to increase the maximum template instantiation depth when compiling.
 For gcc, it's `-ftemplate-depth=100000`.
-Thanks to lazy evaluation, full size (i.e. five-card) puzzles are supported and can be solved fairly quickly.
+Thanks to lazy evaluation, full size (i.e. five-card) puzzles are supported and can sometimes be solved fairly quickly, depending on the puzzle.

 If you get a compilation error, you most likely didn't set the maximum template depth high enough.